lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

           has a registered Object Identifier (OID) for use within an ASN.1 AlgorithmIdentifier.

-**APPLICATION BACKWARDS COMPATIBILITY**: The usual definition of backwards compatibility, meaning whether an upgraded and non-upgraded application can successfully establish communication.
+**APPLICATION BACKWARDS COMPATIBILITY**: A property indicating whether an upgraded and non-upgraded application can successfully establish communication.

 **COMPOSITE CRYPTOGRAPHIC ELEMENT**: {{RFC9794}} defines composites as: A
           cryptographic element that